zainab-odunbori/E-commerce-Sales/README.md

 The total Quantity Sold in 2024 Was 899 while the Quantity Sold in 2023 was 724 The major pattern noticed is the increase in all the major Key performance Index in 2024, Sales, Cost, Profit and Quantity

-2. The Product with the highest Sales in 2024 is Monitor which is in the Electronics Category, while Monitor had the lowest Sales in 2023.
+2. The Product with the highest Sales in 2024 is Monitor which is in the Electronics Category which had the lowest Sales in 2023.
-The Product with the highest Sales in 2023 was Keyboard which was the product with the lowest Sales in 2024
+The Product with the highest Sales in 2023 was Keyboard which was the product with the lowest Sales in 2024 in the Accessory Category.

+3.